refractionPOINT/lce_doc/docs/billing.md

 The endpoint service includes [Outputs](outputs.md) as well as [D&R rules](dr.md) processed in real-time.

-#### Sidecar Sensors
-A special case around Quota use is called Sidecar Sensors.
-At the moment the only Sidecar Sensor is the Chrome sensor.
-A Sidecar Sensor will not count against your Quota as long as it has a corresponding "normal" sensor.

-For example, let's say you have 10 Windows sensors and 10 MacOS sensors online for a total of 20 "normal" sensors.
-This means you will be able to have up to 20 other Chrome sensors online without using any extra quota.
-If 25 Chrome sensors become online however, 5 extra Quota will be consumed.

-The intent is to allow Chrome sensors to be companion sensors, enhancing visibility of your existing LimaCharlie deployment without making Chrome-only deployments effectively free.

 ### Insight (Retention)
 Insight is also a foundational service of LimaCharlie.
 It provides a flat 1 year of